Tax Management Policy

 3. Tax Strategies

+3.1.3.
+Set out internal controls ensuring that the information used in tax administration is reliable, complete, current, and auditable.

+3.1.4.
+Execute tax strategies and structures that observe the laws and the good business practices, such as the utilization of tax benefits conferred by laws, not representing legal and/or financial risk, as well as risk to Cielo’s reputation.

+3.1.6.
+Referring to related party transactions, subject to the Transfer Price rules, these shall be calculated under the laws and regulations of each country or region where these transactions shall take place, also under the transfer price guidelines published by OECD, observing the arm’s length principle.

 3.2.1.
-Set out internal controls ensuring that the information used in tax administration are reliable, complete, current and auditable.

-3.2.2.
-Execute tax strategies, figures, and structures which observe the laws and the good business practices, such as the utilization of tax benefits conferred by laws, not representing legal and/or financial risk, as well as risk to Cielo’s reputation.

-3.2.5.
-Referring to related party transactions, subject to the Transfer Price rules, these shall be calculated pursuant to the laws and regulations of each country or region where these transactions shall take place, also in accordance with the transfer price guidelines published by OECD, observing the arm’s length principle.
+Establish good relations with the tax authorities, cooperating when necessary, and providing them with all information requested in a clear, accurate, and complete manner.

+3.2.3.
+Cielo does not accept any form of corruption in businesses and seeks this same commitment in its value chain.
+Thus, employees or executives of Cielo are oriented to neither offer nor accept bribery to obtain benefits in taxation or decrease the tax burden.

 3.3.1.
-Establish good relations with the tax authorities, cooperating when necessary and providing them with all information requested, in a clear, accurate and complete manner.
+The tax strategy shall be subject to Cielo’s Code of Ethical Conduct, which is broadly disseminated to all employees and executives, and extensive to members of the Company’s governance bodies.

+3.3.2.
+Cielo extends the guidelines mentioned above and the good tax practices to its supply chain, employing the Suppliers Code of Ethics and Conduct*.

 3.3.3.
-Cielo does not accept any form of corruption in businesses and seeks this same commitment in its value chain.
-Thus, employees or executives of Cielo are oriented to neither offer nor accept bribery for the purposes of obtaining benefits in taxation or to decrease the tax burden.

-3.4.1.
-The tax strategy shall be subject to Cielo’s Code of Ethics, which is broadly disseminated to all employees and executives, and extensive to members of the Company’s governance bodies.

-3.4.2.
-Cielo extends the guidelines mentioned above and the good tax practices to its supply chain, by means of the Suppliers Code of Ethics and Conduct.

-3.4.3.
-Cielo provides training through Cielo University to all its employees in order to disseminate this policy’s pillars.
+Cielo provides training through Cielo University to all its employees to disseminate this policy’s pillars.

 4. Inspection and Audit

 4.1.
-The main tax processes are periodically reviewed by Cielo’s Internal Audit and independent auditors or external expert consultants biannually, thus, ensuring that Cielo does not support aggressive or evasive tax policies which may incur in risks to its shareholders.
+The main tax processes are periodically reviewed by Cielo’s Internal Audit and independent auditors or external expert consultants biannually, thus, ensuring that Cielo does not support aggressive or evasive tax policies that may incur risks to its shareholders.

 4.2.
-For the purposes of compliance with any inspection, the supporting documents of tax assessments and payments are safekept, filed at the company’s headquarters.
+For the purposes of compliance with any inspection, the supporting documents of tax assessments and appropriations are safely kept, filed at the company’s headquarters.

-Employees, suppliers, and other stakeholders who notice any deviation to this Policy’s guidelines may report the fact to the Ethics Channel (www.canaldeetica.com.br/cielo or 0800 775 0808), anonymously or not.
+Employees, suppliers, and other stakeholders that see any deviations from the guidelines of this Policy may report this deviation through the Ethics Channel (www.canaldeetica.com.br/cielo or 0800 775 0808), anonymously, if they so wish.

-- Managers and employees: Observe and ensure the compliance with this Policy, and whenever necessary, prompt the legal department and/or tax management for consultation on situations involving conflict with this ruling or by means of the occurrence of the situations described therein.
+- Management and Employees: Observe and ensure the compliance with this Policy, and whenever necessary, prompt the legal department and/or tax management for consultation on situations involving conflict with this ruling or employing the occurrence of the situations described therein.

 - Vice President of Finance and Tax Management: They are liable for proposing the restatement of this Policy regarding the internal and external public, seeking the alignment with the best market practices, as well as the compliance with the guidelines set forth herein and the clarification of doubts referring thereto and prevailing tax laws.